chrysocolla/svg-drift-bottle/README.md

 So I did what I had to do.

 __Dynamic font size!
 Default serif font!
+(Well it looks great in Chinese, so...)
 Experimental CSS features!
 ID selector all over the place!
 Quirky usage of flex!__

 ~~Yay, why not?
 Once you have touched the chaotic coding style when creating amateur web pages, you can never go back.~~